Ansible Playbooks¶

 Ubuntu distributions do not come with /usr/bin/python

-by default (only /usr/bin/python3
+by default (only /usr/bin/python3), so the provision

-step installs /usr/bin/python
+step installs /usr/bin/python.

 ANSIBLE_CONFIG="vagrant.cfg" vagrant provision